aridjayarecipes/cutesrecipes.web.app/content/post/1978-easiest-way-to-prepare-perfect-brussel-sprout-cole-slaw.md

 1. Clean your sprouts, remove bad outer leaves, cut excessive stems.
 Dry them off.
 1. I used the cutter/slicing blade in my food processor, you can cut them with a knife also.
 1. For the food processor, use a feed tube.
 Put a small amount of pressure on the sprouts, then hold pulse until the feed tube is empty.
 Repeat as needed until all are done.
-This gives a better cut than just dropping in while it's running.
+This gives a better cut than just dropping in while it&#39;s running.
 1. In a bowl large enough to hold and mix all the cut sprouts, add the mustard, lemon juice and salt.
 1. Dice onion/shallot add it to the bowl.
 Whisk it.
 1. Add 1 Tbl oil, whisk it in, repeat 1 Tlb at a time whisking each in until all 6 have been incorporated.